 - Tweeting about your event with #HomelessMemorial.
 Once the event is over, let us know how it went, list of names read, how many attended and any media coverage.
 As sponsors with over twenty years of experience, please let us know if we can provide any additional information, help or advice.

 National Homeless Persons’ Memorial Day is recognized in various communities across the country.
 Every year, hundreds of communities hold Memorial Day events on or around December 21 to honor those who died while homeless.
 To host an event in your community please view our organizing manual.
-Click here to see a map of currently registered events below:
+Click here to see a map of currently registered events around the nation.